 Get Lupulin Rich

-What makes T-45 hop pellets so special?
+What makes enriched hop pellets so special?

 Before jumping into a discussion of lupulin-enriched hop pellet production, let’s start with a quick review of how “normal” hop pellets are produced.
 The process of transforming hop cones to pellets begins when hop cones are hammer-milled into a powder.
 This sticky and aromatic powder is then blended to homogenize hops from multiple bales, cleaned to remove strigs, and then compressed into pellets using a pellet die.
 Approximately 90% of the total hop cone weight is retained, so this sort of hop pellet is known as a Type 90 or T-90.
 Most brewers usually skip the T-90 designation and refer to these as pelletized hops.

-Add a few additional low-temperature processing steps, and T-90s are transformed into lupulin-enriched T-45 pellets.
+Add a few additional low-temperature processing steps, and T-90s are transformed into lupulin-enriched pellets.
 These special steps increase the lupulin gland component of the hop powder by removing hop leaf material – hence the name “lupulin-enriched”, enriched, or concentrated hop pellets.
 The original enriched pellets, first produced in the 1980s, yielded approximately 45 kilos of enriched pellets from 100 kilos of whole hops and were called Type 45 pellets.
-The name stuck and today enriched pellets are referred to as T-45 pellets.
+The name stuck and today enriched pellets are sometimes referred to as enriched pellets.

-Only 45% of original cone weight for concentrated flavor and greater revenue per barrel.
+Concentrated flavor and greater revenue per barrel.

-T-45 pellets follow the same basic production process as T-90 pellets, except for the special steps used to separate lupulin glands from the plant matter of a hop cone.
+Enriched pellets follow the same basic production process as T-90 pellets, except for the special steps used to separate lupulin glands from the plant matter of a hop cone.
 This process involves chilling the hop powder exiting the hammer mill with very cold air (-30 to -35˚C) to decrease the stickiness of the hop powder, followed by screening to separate lupulin glands (the golden goodies containing alpha-acids, beta-acids, and hop oils) from hop leaf and stem material.
-Some leaf material is blended back into the lupulin gland stream to aid in binding; this enriched mixture of lupulin glands and hop leaf flakes is compressed into T-45 pellets.
+Some leaf material is blended back into the lupulin gland stream to aid in binding; this enriched mixture of lupulin glands and hop leaf flakes is compressed into enriched pellets.

 The major benefits, however, show up in the brewing process.
-Because T-45s contain less insoluble plant matter than T-90s, wort losses are reduced while beer yields and efficiencies are increased.
+Because enriched pellets contain less insoluble plant matter than T-90s, wort losses are reduced while beer yields and efficiencies are increased.
 The reduction in leaf matter for hop acids to adhere to means increased hop utilization, and a lower solid load to rinse from the whirlpool plus less effluent from rinsing means easier cleanup.
 Bottom line: more sellable beer can be gained from each turn, while using less hops.